Windows 11 vs Windows 10: Here’s Why Performance Matters

 The store will be able to handle browser links.
 So when you choose to download an application using your web browser, Microsoft Store will take over and install the application in the background.

 Want to know more about the new Microsoft Store?
 If so, be sure not to miss our in-depth look at the new Microsoft Store in Windows 11.

 Last but not least, we have to mention gaming improvements.
 Windows 11 incorporates many features from the latest Xbox Series X to bring gamers the best possible experience.

-One of these features is the DirectStorage that will allow games to load faster from the NVMe SSDs.
-Moreover, this feature will also load graphics assets faster thus delivering more detailed gaming worlds.
+One of these features is the DirectStorage which will allow games to load faster from the NVMe SSDs.
+Moreover, this feature will also load graphics assets faster, thus delivering more detailed gaming worlds.

-If you’re more of an old-school gamer, you’ll be pleased to hear you’ll be able to play old games on Windows 11 without too many compatibility issues.
+If you’re more of an old-school gamer, playing old games on Windows 11 will be easier without many compatibility issues.